-A: Concrete as a material in homes has been growing as a trend over the past 10 years, moving from West to East throughout the US.
-To share how concrete can work for you, consider a couple stories from homeowners who choose it for their renovation projects.
+Kitchens with concrete countertops has been growing as a trend over the past 10 years, moving from West to East throughout the United States.
+To share how concrete can work for you and increase home value, consider a couple stories from homeowners who choose it for their renovation projects.

 From top-dollar homes in the San Francisco Bay Area to sprawling mountain homes in the Colorado Rockies, discriminating homeowners are demanding custom designs and finishes in their kitchens.
 In particular, they are looking to express their individuality and distinct design preferences with the fast growing design material of choice — concrete.

-In fact, concrete countertops have become somewhat of a status symbol for kitchens, rivaling granite and other high-end countertop surface options.
+In fact, kitchens with concrete countertops have become somewhat of a status symbol, rivaling granite and other high-end countertop surface options.
 Consumer Reports Magazine ranked concrete highest for its “customization” and “exclusivity” among high-end kitchen countertops.

 Return on Investment